Other vegetable recipes

 1

 The first step in preparing this Squash Jelly is to cut the fruit in half in order to remove the seeds from the inside.
 The seeds are not meant to be part of the final dish.
+If you're dealing with natural squashes that you've grown at home, you can save the seeds to be replanted at another point.

 How To Make Squash Jelly - Step 1